Lengths of Cycles in Generalized Pancake Graphs: Abstract

 \section{Abstract}

-In this paper, we consider the lengths of cycles that can be embedded on the edges of the \emph{generalized pancake graph} which is the Cayley graph of the generalized symmetric group, the wreath product of the cyclic group $C_m$ and the symmetric group, generated by prefix reversals.
-In the cases when the cyclic group has one or two elements the graphs are the \emph{pancake graphs} and \emph{burnt pancake graphs}, respectively.
-We prove that when the cyclic group has three elements the underlying, undirected graph of the generalized pancake graph is pancyclic, thus resembling a similar property of the pancake graphs and the burnt pancake graphs.
-Moreover, when the cyclic group has four elements, the resulting undirected graphs will have all the even-length cycles.
-We utilize these results as base cases and show that if $m>2$ is even, the corresponding undirected pancake graph has all cycles of even length starting from its girth to a Hamiltonian cycle.
-Moreover, when $m$ is odd, the corresponding undirected pancake graph has cycles of all lengths starting from its girth to a Hamiltonian cycle.
-We furthermore show that the girth of the undirected generalized pancake graphs is $\min\{m,6\}$ if $m\geq3$, thus complementing the known results for $m=1,2.$
+In this paper, we consider the lengths of cycles that can be embedded on the edges of the generalized pancake graphs which are the Cayley graph of the generalized symmetric group $S(m,n)$, generated by prefix reversals.
+The generalized symmetric group $S(m,n)$ is the wreath product of the cyclic group of order $m$ and the symmetric group of order $n!$.
+Our main focus is the underlying \emph{undirected} graphs, denoted by $\upmn$.
+In the cases when the cyclic group has one or two elements, these graphs are isomorphic to the pancake graphs and burnt pancake graphs, respectively.
+We prove that when the cyclic group has three elements, $\up3n$ has cycles of all possible lengths, thus resembling a similar property of pancake graphs and burnt pancake graphs.
+Moreover, $\up4n$ has all the even-length cycles.
+We utilize these results as base cases and show that if $m>2$ is even, $\upmn$ has all cycles of even length starting from its girth to a Hamiltonian cycle.
+Moreover, when $m>2$ is odd, $\upmn$ has cycles of all lengths starting from its girth to a Hamiltonian cycle.
+We furthermore show that the girth of $\upmn$ is $\min\{m,6\}$ if $m\geq3$, thus complementing the known results for $m=1,2.$

 \textbf{Keywords.} pancake graph, girth, cycles, pancyclic